 Bankruptcy is the first step for many people to get out from under overwhelming debt.
-But once the bankruptcy process is complete, consumers are forced to consider another major step in rebuilding their financial lives – reestablishing credit.
+But once the bankruptcy process is complete, consumers are forced to consider another major step in rebuilding their financial lives.
+This step is reestablishing credit.

-While finding credit may seem difficult after bankruptcy, there are steps you can take to find affordable credit now and make the process easier in the future.
+Finding credit may seem difficult after bankruptcy.
+There are steps you can take to find affordable credit now and make the process easier in the future.

 Checking Credit Reports

 A clean credit report can be your lifeline to obtaining new credit.
 The three major credit bureaus, Equifax, Experian and TransUnion, compile information on consumers’ credit accounts and payment history.
-This information is used by banks and lenders to determine the amount of credit they will extend and any interest rates on loans.
+This information is used by banks and lenders.
+It helps them determine the amount of credit they will extend and any interest rates on loans.

 Despite the importance of these reports, they often contain errors.
 A report by the

-National Association of State Public Interest Research Groups indicates that up to 79 percent of credit reports contain some sort of errors.
-After bankruptcy, it is important to review your report and make sure that all debts associated with the bankruptcy are properly noted on your credit report.
+National Association of State Public Interest Research Groups indicates that up to 79 percent of credit reports contain some sort of error.
+After bankruptcy, it is important to review your report.
+Make sure that all debts associated with the bankruptcy are properly noted on your credit report.
 This tells the banks and lenders that you are no longer responsible for the debt.

 Secured Credit Cards